cbmjs/cbm-api/README.md

 ### `.getURI(text)`

-This method finds out what the CallByMeaning URI is for a given text, applying steps such as reducing English words to their root form and removing special characters.
+This method finds out what the cbmjs URI is for a given text, applying steps such as reducing English words to their root form and removing special characters.

 Example code: